iprowriter/flight/README.md

 5. Redux (for managing state)

-NodeJs and Express backend are yet to be implemented
+NodeJs and Express backend are yet to be implemented GraphQl will also be implemented instead of REST API

 Thank you and check back later for a finished project